EU looks to wrap up Q1 funding with 13 bln euro SURE bond sale | Business

 EU looks to wrap up Q1 funding with 13 bln euro SURE bond sale

 Euro zone bond yields fell and the European Union drummed up high demand for its latest bond sale on Tuesday as an uncertain coronavirus outlook supported demand for the bloc's safe-haven assets.
-The EU will raise 13 billion euros from the sale of five- and 25-year social bonds to fund its SURE unemployment scheme via a syndicate of banks later on Tuesday, with investor demand over 81 billion euros, according to a lead manager memo seen by Reuters.
+The EU will raise 13 billion euros ($15.43 billion) from the sale of five- and 25-year social bonds to fund its SURE unemployment scheme via a syndicate of banks later on Tuesday, with final investor demand of over 96.5 billion euros, according to a lead manager memo seen by Reuters.

 The five-year bond will raise 8 billion euros and the 25-year bond will raise 5 billion, according to the lead manager.
 The deal should round up the EU's funding for the first quarter, as it recently told investors in a presentation that 13 billion euros was the maximum amount it had left to raise in the quarter.

-Germany's 10-year yield, the benchmark for the bloc, was down nearly 3 basis points to -0.33% at 0917 GMT.
-Italy's 10-year yield was down 2 basis points to 0.63%, bringing the risk premium it pays over German debt to 96 basis points.
+Germany's 10-year yield, the benchmark for the bloc, was down nearly 3 basis points to -0.34% at 1509 GMT, after touching its lowest in a week at -0.357% in earlier trade.
+Italy's 10-year yield was down 4 basis points to 0.61%, bringing the risk premium it pays over German debt to 95 basis points.

 "With Treasuries taking a breather, however, especially EUR rates have more room to focus on other risk themes like the EU's vaccines spat with the UK and the still increasing infection numbers," ING analysts told clients.
-Elsewhere, focus is on data due from the European Central Bank later on Tuesday, which will show the extent of last week's bond buying before redemptions.
+Elsewhere, data from the European Central Bank showed it increased its gross bond purchases last week by 21.9 billion euros, little different from the net purchases figure released on Monday, given small redemptions of just 900 million euros.

-On Monday, data showed the ECB upped its net bond buying by half, after it announced at its policy meeting on March 11 that it would step up buying under its Pandemic Emergency Purchase Programme over the coming quarter to help combat a rise in bond yields.
-On Tuesday, ECB Chief Economist Philip Lane said Europe is facing a difficult second quarter given rising infections and re-imposed lockdown measures.
+Data on Monday had shown the ECB increased its net bond buying by half, after it announced at its policy meeting on March 11 that it would step up buying under its Pandemic Emergency Purchase Programme over the coming quarter to help combat a rise in bond yields.
+On Tuesday, ECB Chief Economist Philip Lane said Europe was facing a difficult second quarter given rising infections and re-imposed lockdown measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)